ngenworks/process.ngenworks.com/docs/source/roles_responsibilities.rst

 * Vacation tracking
 * Creation of and attention to milestones
 * Maintaining a high-level view of the project
-* Monitoring and involvement in discovery, definition, design, development QA, launch phase
+* Monitoring and involvement in discovery, definition, design, development, QA, launch phase
 * Running kickoff meeting
 * Organizing timelines and client deliverables
 * Ensuring scope is well defined and clearly communicated